aptos-foundation/AIPs/TEMPLATE.md

 ## Summary

- > Summarize in 3-5 sentences what is the problem we’re solving for and how are we solving for it
+ > Summarize in 3-5 sentences.

-...

-### Goals
+ > Define the problem we're solving.
+ > How does this document propose solving it.
  > What are the goals and what is in scope?
 Any metrics?

- > Discuss the business impact and business value this change would impact.
+...

+## Motivation and Impact

+ > Describe the impetus for this change.
+What does it accomplish?
+ > Which audiences are impacted by this change?
+What type of action does the audience need to take?
+ > What might occur if we do not accept this proposal?

 ...